SHSharkar/MCP-Mathematics/README.md

 ### Security-First Design

-MCP Math prioritizes security without compromising functionality:
+MCP Mathematics prioritizes security without compromising functionality:

 - **AST Evaluation Only**: Every expression is parsed into an Abstract Syntax Tree before evaluation, preventing any form of code injection
 - **Strict Whitelisting**: Only explicitly approved operations and functions can be executed